Paul Telfer (actor): Career

 In January 2015, Telfer was cast on Days of Our Lives as Damon, a hitman hired by Victor Kiriakis; soon after, he was cast in the role of Xander Kiriakis.
 In April 2019, it was revealed that Paul had returned to the show, signing contract.
 In late 2019, he guest starred in an episode of Agents of S.H.I.E.L.D. as Viro.

 Personal life

-Telfer graduated with First Class honours in Film Studies from the University of Kent at Canterbury in 1999.
+Telfer graduated with First Class honours in Film Studies.
 He is married to Broadway actress Carmen Cusack.